untwisted/untwisted/BOOK.md

 core.gear.mainloop()
 ~~~

-The method 'core.gear.mainloop' is used to process the events, after such a method being called
+The method core.gear.mainloop is used to process the events, after such a method being called
 the program will be listening for events that are related to the file descriptors.

 A word on handles